 11. Impossible Year

-This song is easily the saddest and most solemn track on the album.
+“Impossible Year” is the saddest and most solemn track on the album.
 You kind of have to be in a certain mood, and definitely have to be prepared, in order to listen to this song.
 I do love how Brendon went for a very classic, Frank Sinatra-era-crooner kind of sound.
 It’s just so him, plus I know how much he admires and looks up to Sinatra.
 Perfect way to make a tribute to Sinatra’s music.
 What I also noticed about this track is that it’s the second Panic! album to closeout with a slow, sad-sounding song.
-On Too Weird to Live, Too Rare to Die, the last track is “The End of All Things,” which Brendon once told Billboard could possibly be the song he’d pre-pick to have played at his funeral.♫
+On Too Weird to Live, Too Rare to Die, the last track is “The End of All Things,” which Brendon once told Billboard could possibly be the song he’d want played at his funeral.♫

 And there it is!
 I hope you liked this post–if you did, give this blog a follow!
 I’d also head over to the Say Hello! page and follow me on social media to get regular updates about future posts!